sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/loop.rst

 Calculating Summary Statistics
 -------------------------------
-We use the ``Summary Statistics`` processor to drop rows which are unnecessary from the model results before saving.
-In this case we are only interested in the Coefficient related to Price, so we drop all other rows.
+We use the ``Summary Statistics`` processor to calculate basic summary statistics for numeric variables.
+In this case we are using it to calculate separate statistics for each Product Line.
+The output is showing a sample of the statistics that were generated, summary statistics were generated for every distinct Product Line.

 Processor Configuration